History of Iran: Abbasid period and autonomous Iranian dynasties

 The 9th century also saw the revolt by native Zoroastrians, known as the Khurramites, against oppressive Arab rule.
 The movement was led by a Persian freedom fighter Babak Khorramdin.
-Babak's Iranianizing rebellion, from its base in Azerbaijan in northwestern Iran, called for a return of the political glories of the Iranian past.
+Babak's Iranianizing rebellion, (Note: "Babak's Iranianizing rebellion in Azerbaijan gave occasion for sentiments at the capital to harden against men who were sympathetic to the more explicitly Iranian tradition".) from its base in Azerbaijan in northwestern Iran, (Note: "The activities of the Khurammiya reached their peak in the movement of Babak al-Khurrami, whose protracted rebellion based in north-western Iran seriously threatened the stability of the Abbassid caliphate...
+This revolt lasting for more than twenty years soon spread from Azerbaijan (North/West Iran) to western and central parts of Iran.") called for a return of the political glories of the Iranian (Note: "Babak revolted in Azerbaijan (816–838), evoking Abu Muslim as a heroic symbol... and called for a return to the Iranian past.") past.
 The Khorramdin rebellion of Babak spread to the western and central parts of Iran and lasted more than 20 years before it was defeated when Babak was betrayed by Afshin, a senior general of the Abbasid Caliphate.

 As the power of the Abbasid caliphs diminished, a series of dynasties rose in various parts of Iran, some with considerable influence and power.
 Among the most important of these overlapping dynasties were the Tahirids in Khorasan (821–873); the Saffarids in Sistan (861–1003, their rule lasted as maliks of Sistan until 1537); and the Samanids (819–1005), originally at Bukhara.
 The Samanids eventually ruled an area from central Iran to Pakistan.

 By the early 10th century, the Abbasids almost lost control to the growing Persian faction known as the Buyid dynasty (934–1062).
 Since much of the Abbasid administration had been Persian anyway, the Buyids were quietly able to assume real power in Baghdad.
 The Buyids were defeated in the mid-11th century by the Seljuq Turks, who continued to exert influence over the Abbasids, while publicly pledging allegiance to them.
 The balance of power in Baghdad remained as such – with the Abbasids in power in name only – until the Mongol invasion of 1258 sacked the city and definitively ended the Abbasid dynasty.

 During the Abbasid period an enfranchisement was experienced by the mawali and a shift was made in political conception from that of a primarily Arab empire to one of a Muslim empire and c.
-930 a requirement was enacted that required all bureaucrats of the empire be Muslim.
+930 a requirement was enacted for all bureaucrats of the empire to be Muslim.